mfractor/xamarin-forms.migrating-list-view-to-collection-view/part-three-interactivity.md

 The `SwipeView` is highly customizable.
 Here we implement our `ListView` feature by setting some right swipe items.
 When our `Mode="Reveal"` the items are revealed on swipe.
 The user has to then tap on the item to execute the bound `ItemViewModel.ItemFavourited` command.
 If `Mode="Execute"` the command is executed on swipe.
 Then by default the drawer closes after execution, but it can be customized to stay open.
 We can also supply our own layout to `SwipeItemView` as we do here, which is very nice.

 The combination of items, directions, execution modes, and swipe behaviors make this a powerful control.
-See the full documentation [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/swipeview)
+See full documentation [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/swipeview)

 ## Summary
 `CollectionView` interactivity is more flexible than `ListView`.
 Using the new APIs makes it easy to add context actions, pull to refresh, and single or multi-select.